ESSS/flask-restalchemy/README.md

 Some preconditions:

-* flask-rest-orm-feedstock must be forked under your github account
+* flask-restalchemy-feedstock must be forked under your github account
 * Repository remote must be set using SSH protocol
 * PyPI config file `.pypirc` must be on $HOME with the following parameters:
 ```